wisaaco/mosquitto-python-example/readme.md

 ## Test the subscriber example
 First start the subscriber which will enter a loop waiting for new messages:

-    ./subscriber.py
+    python3 subscriber.py

-Then open a new terminal and send a message:
+(Only with PlanB) Then open a new terminal and send a message:

     mosquitto_pub -d -h localhost -q 0 -t perros/pics -m "Bonito cachorrito de perro maltes"